Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 "Someone gave it to me this morning."

 "Who was it?
-Was it a present forgiving you?"
+Was it a present from someone forgiving you?"

 "No Henry, someone... left it here for me to find it.
 They didn't leave a name."
 Regina wasn't too sure how much of this she wanted to tell Henry, but the questions just kept coming, and sneaking a glance at the Sheriff, Regina could hazard a guess that the woman was listening.